 At Endodontic Associates of Illinois, we pride ourselves on providing endodontic care at the forefront of innovation and technology.
 We employ advanced technologies to enhance the quality of care for our patients.
 Such advances include operating microscope, digital radiography, ultrasonic instrumentation and fiber optic technologies.

 We utilize special operating microscopes.
-Magnification and fiber optic illumination are helpful in aiding the doctor to see the minute details inside your tooth.
+Magnification and fiber optic illumination are helpful in aiding the doctors at Endodontic Associates of Illinois to see the minute details inside your tooth.
 Also, a camera is attached to the operating microscope allowing us to record images of your tooth to further document the doctor's findings.

 Cone Beam Computerized Tomography